Updated September 7, 2016.

 - Eclipses – everywhere, random dates.
 People come from across the globe to random cities to see the sun’s eclipse.
-To find out where and when the total solar eclipses are happening check out this world eclipse map.
+To find out where and when solar eclipses are happening, check out this world eclipse map.
 Or head over to NASA’s total solar eclipse page.

-*Exact festival dates vary year to year (hence the date ranges) so check when they fall when you’re planning on going.
+*Exact festival dates vary year to year (hence the date ranges) so check when they fall for the exact dates you plan to travel.

-Again, if you must come during events (that’s the reason I’m going, dummy!) try to book as far in advance as possible.
-Usually 4 or 5 months will do it (10 – 11 months for World Cup and Olympics).
+Again, if you must go during events (that’s the reason I’m going, dummy!) try to book as far in advance as possible.
+Usually, 4 or 5 months is enough although 10 – 11 months are advised for destinations hosting World Cup and Olympic events.

 Changing travel dates

-For at least the last 15-20 years it hasn’t been possible to book so-called “open tickets”, so on every RTW ticket sold decisions about travel dates must be made before you purchase.
-Our exclusive and dedicated customer service department is specifically set up to assist with date changes.
+For going on 15-20 years it hasn’t been possible to book so-called “open tickets”, so on every RTW ticket sold decisions about travel dates must be made before you purchase.

-We always recommend first contacting the airline whose flight you wish to change – it’s often possible to change dates without accruing change fees.
+Of course, we always recommend contacting the carrier airline whose flight you wish to change first – for a little extra fuss, they can sometimes change your dates without accruing change fees.

 Setting dates when booking with AirTreks